-I am sure that you, like me, often work with women clients who wrestle with a familiar cluster of symptoms: low energy, often feeling cold, sluggish metabolism, trouble losing extra weight, constipation, elevated triglycerides, and hair loss, especially the outer one-third of the eyebrows.
+I am sure that you, like me, often work with women patients and clients who wrestle with a familiar cluster of symptoms: low energy, often feeling cold, sluggish metabolism, trouble losing extra weight, constipation, elevated triglycerides, and hair loss, especially the outer one-third of the eyebrows.
 Hormone imbalance is extremely common, especially among women, and several hormones can be involved e.g. progesterone, cortisol.
 In particular, hypothyroidism is a highly under-diagnosed challenge, especially subclinical cases.

 Like the classic canary in a coal mine, a struggling thyroid gland may be an early wake-up call to the persistent effects of stress, inflammation and – especially – toxicity on the body.
 There are many toxins we could discuss, but in this week’s video I focus on the damaging effects of fluoride.
 Chemically quite similar to iodine – they are both halogens in the period table of elements – fluoride can wreak havoc on the thyroid both through direct competition for uptake into thyroid hormone and also by calcifying thyroid tissue itself.
 Thyroid inhibition is particularly prevalent in those with suboptimal iodine levels, a common mineral challenge for our clients.